 For kicks, we tried our luck with the passphrase generator and ended up with “cuddly-holdout-endure-criminal” – it’s kind of memorable.

-At the same time, with Bitwarden you can generate up to 128-characters-long passwords – so, 28 characters longer than with 1Password.
+At the same time, with Bitwarden you can generate up to 128-character-long passwords — so, 28 characters longer than with 1Password.
 These can be a combo of uppercase/lowercase letters, numbers, and symbols.
 Also, you can adjust the generator type to come up with a passphrase instead of a password.

 To continue the tradition that started a couple of minutes ago, let’s check the passphrase generator and see what we’ll end up with.
 We got “overact-feed-feline-activity” — somehow it sounds like a reminder to feed our cat — like anyone ever needs one of those.